 The majority of DNATL is considered a food desert.
-The United States Department of Agriculture (USDA) uses the following criteria to determine if a region is classified as a food desert:
+Below are the criteria determined by the United States Department of Agriculture (USDA) that classifies a region as a food desert: A census block with at least 20% of residents living in poverty.

-- A census block with at least 20% of residents living in poverty. - Must be at least a mile away from a large grocery store. - USDA defines a large grocery store as a supermarket that profits about 2 million dollars annually.
+Must be at least a mile away from a large grocery store.

+USDA defines a large grocery store as a supermarket that profits about 2 million dollars annually.